Popa-42/Popa-42/README.md

 I’m Popa!

 - 🌱 I’m currently learning Rust.
-Also, I am kind of an expert in Python and I have a lot of experience in React with TypeScript (especially Next.js).
-Additionally, I have experience with Java, as well as a bit of C# and C++, and a few other programming languages.
+Also, I am kind of an expert in Python, I have some experience with Java, and I have touched C# and C++ before, as well as a handful of other programming languages.
-- 🏫 Also, I am an active frontend developer on the [School ID](https://schoolid.de/) project.
+- 🏫 As an active frontend developer on the [School ID](https://schoolid.de/) project, I have a lot of experience in React with TypeScript (especially Next.js).
 - 😄 Pronouns: he/him
 - ⚡ Random fun fact: Did you know that if you add 1 meter to the circumference of any circle, its radius will *always* become around 15,92 cm bigger than before?
-This even applies to a circle that is as big as the equator!
+This even applies to a circle as big as the equator of Earth!

 ### My programming languages and experiences: